plain.pageviews

 Server-side tracking

-You can also track pageviews directly from your server-side code using the Pageview.create_from_request() method:
+You can track pageviews directly from your views using Pageview.create_from_request():

 from plain.pageviews.models import Pageview